ericandrewlewis/https-http2-and-wordpress/about-https.md

 * **Security**.
 If you're logging into your site, your WordPress user credentials should be sent securely to avoid anyone stealing your credentials.
 * Browsers are limiting new features to HTTPS sites and soon will deprecate features for HTTP sites ([1](https://blog.mozilla.org/security/2015/04/30/deprecating-non-secure-http/), [2](https://www.chromium.org/Home/chromium-security/marking-http-as-non-secure)).
+* Passive attackers listening to a user's web browsing activity can build up a portrait of what a user is doing on the internet.
+Only with ubiquitous secure web browsing can we avoid this.

 ## What is HTTPS not?